Princess Louise of Belgium: A European scandal

 In May 1895, Louise met, at the Prater in Vienna, a Croatian officer, Count Geza Mattachich, nine years her junior, who became her great love and benefactor.
 From this first meeting, Louise fell under Mattachich's spell.
 She went daily to the Prater where she hoped to see him again, as well as to the Opera.
 The following year, Mattachich, recently promoted to First Lieutenant in the Imperial and Royal Uhlan Regiment, traveled to Opatija in the Austrian Riviera where he heard about Louise's presence and presented himself to her at a ball.
 Also in love, Louise offered him the management of her stables and wanted him to give her riding lessons.
 In the spring of 1896, Mattachich became director of Louise's stables, who also mandated him to manage her finances.
 Their connection quickly became known, and the Emperor Franz Joseph I summoned Louise on this subject.
 He reminded her that she had a husband and advised her to travel and to abstain from appearing at the next court ball.
 From that day on, she was, in Mattachich's words, "just a fallen woman, without any support".

 Louise's affair became known all over Europe.
 Queen Marie Henriette and King Leopold II forbade Stéphanie to see her older sister, who was no longer received in Belgium.
-On 18 February 1898, Louise's birthday, Prince Philipp challenged Geza Mattachich to a duel, in order to wash his honor as a scorned husband, but lost to his opponent.
+On 18 February 1898, Louise's birthday, Prince Philipp challenged Geza Mattachich to a duel to maintain his honor as a scorned husband, but lost to his opponent.
 At the end of the duel, Mattachich joined Louise in Nice, where she was with her daughter.
 Philipp succeeded in separating Dorothea from her mother by sending the young girl and her fiancé Ernst Günther of Schleswig-Holstein-Sonderburg-Augustenburg to Dresden.
-Then, Philipp tried to settle his wife's heavy debts, but he failed to fully meet the demands of the creditors.
-He addressed his father-in-law, King Leopold II, who refused to pay any amount.
-Finally, Emperor Franz Joseph I himself settled the debts by drawing on his personal cassette, causing the breakdown of relations between the King of the Belgians and the Emperor of Austria.
+Philipp then tried to settle his wife's heavy debts, but he failed to fully meet the demands of the creditors.
+He addressed his father-in-law, King Leopold II, who refused to contribute anything.
+Finally, Emperor Franz Joseph I himself settled the debts from personal finances, causing the breakdown of relations between the King of the Belgians and the Emperor of Austria.